whiteinge/eseth/index.rst

 Esoteric Rubbish
 ================

-.. rubric:: Rambling so Inconsequential it will Change your Religion
+.. rubric:: Rambling so inconsequential it will change your religion

 .. toctree::
     :maxdepth: 0
     :glob:

     2009/index
+    *

+:ref:`genindex`